zhangzhenghsy/FIBERzz/README.md

 - *venv_name*:
 We will use a virtual python environment for FIBER, specify its name here.

+It's time to install some required packages in the virtual env:
+`workon [venv]`
+`./install_pkgs.sh`
 Now you are ready to use FIBER scripts.
 Before running any FIBER scripts, remember to switch the virtual environment at first:
 `workon [venv_name]`
 To exit the virtual environment: